rnixs/FiltersRegistry/README.md

     * `groupId` — [group](#groups) identifier
     * `subscriptionUrl` — default filter subscription URL
     * `tags` — a list of [tags](#tags)
-    * <a id="trustLevel"></a> `trustLevel` — level of trust which describe [allowed and permited rules types](https://github.com/AdguardTeam/FiltersCompiler/tree/master/src/main/utils/trust-levels); possible values:
+    * <a id="trustLevel"></a> `trustLevel` — level of trust which describe [allowed and permitted rules types](https://github.com/AdguardTeam/FiltersCompiler/tree/master/src/main/utils/trust-levels); possible values:
         * `low` — only low-risk rule types are allowed; defaults to **low** if trust level is not configured at all
-        * `high` — trusted third-party filter lists; some particular rules from there are still permited
+        * `high` — trusted third-party filter lists; some particular rules from there are still permitted
         * `full` — all types of filter rules are allowed; only AdGuard filter lists have full trust at the moment
     * `platformsIncluded` — [the list of platforms](https://kb.adguard.com/general/how-to-create-your-own-ad-filters#platform-and-not_platform-hints) to compile the filter for, e.g. `["mac", "windows", "android"]`.
 If you need to compile the filter for all platforms remove this property
     * `platformsExcluded` — [the list of platforms](https://kb.adguard.com/general/how-to-create-your-own-ad-filters#platform-and-not_platform-hints) to skip while filter compiling, e.g. `["ios", "ext_safari"]`.
 If you need to compile the filter for all platforms remove this property